-Why are you listing EPA and DHA ?
+Why are you listing omega-3 EPA and DHA ?
 Are they important?

 EPA and DHA, the second and third form of omega−3 fatty acids involved in human physiology, are much less found in non-animal products, namely seaweed.
 And though the human body can produce them from the first one (ALA), it differs individually and is very limited.
 Recent research have shown they are pretty important ins several domains.
 Most know against heart diseases and for mental health.

 How do you calculate individual energy requirement?

 Like a lot of nutritional requirements, your energy needs depend on your person.
 You can set them in your profile.
 Check the profile icon in the top right corner!

 The formula used for calories per day is the one from Food and Nutrition Board, Institute of Medicine, National Academies: